Yasi92/Happy-Pet/README.md

 ### Code <a id="code"></a>
-- The core concept of stripe payment are directly coming from Boutique-ado project and Stripe documentaion.
+- The core functionality of stripe payment is directly coming from the Boutique-ado project and Stripe documentation.
 - The main functionalities and methods throughout the website are learned and/or borrowed from code institute tutorial videos.
-- The star rating of products are learned form [this tutorial](https://www.youtube.com/watch?v=YN2jW4Fp7tM).
+- The star rating of products is learned form [this tutorial](https://www.youtube.com/watch?v=YN2jW4Fp7tM).
 - Unit testing the python code is learned from [these tutorial series](https://www.youtube.com/playlist?list=PLbpAWbHbi5rMF2j5n6imm0enrSD9eQUaM).